Microshift

 Microshift is the third studio album, fourth long play record and final album by British rock band Hookworms.
 It was released on 2 February 2018 by Domino Recording Company.
 The album's namesake is an audio plug-in.
 The record is dedicated to "Archie", the band's former live sound engineer.

 The album was included in the book 1001 Albums You Must Hear Before You Die.

 Critical reception

-Microshift received favourable reviews on release.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 87, based on 18 reviews, indicating universal acclaim.
+Microshift received positive reviews upon its release, with an average score of 87 out of 100 based on 18 reviews from mainstream critics on Metacritic, indicating universal acclaim.

 Track listing

 Tracks 1–5 and 7–9 were written by Hookworms with lyrics by MJ.
-Track 6 was written by Alice Merida Richards and Hookworms.
+Track 6 was written by Alice Mérida Richards and Hookworms.